HERE is a Press release put out

 the site.

-Hybrid Poplars were very popular
+Hybrid poplars were

-become very weak, particularly in summer months and have a
+they become very weak, particularly in summer months and have a

 tendency to shed large limbs.